datastructures-js/linked-list/LinkedList.md

 ```

 ### removeLast
-removes and returns the last node in the list.
+removes and returns the last node in the list in O(n) runtime.

 ```js
 const removed = linkedList.removeLast();